alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## The Stack

-As we have seen in [chapter 2](https://blog.holbertonschool.com/hack-the-virtual-memory-drawing-the-vm-diagram/) the stack resides at the high end of memory and grows downward.
+As we have seen in [chapter 2](https://blog.holbertonschool.com/hack-the-virtual-memory-drawing-the-vm-diagram/), the stack resides at the high end of memory and grows downward.
 But how does it work exactly?
 How does it translate into assembly code?
 What are the registers used?
-In this chapter we will have a closer look at how the stack works, and how does the program automatically allocates and de-allocates local variables.
+In this chapter we will have a closer look at how the stack works, and how the program automatically allocates and de-allocates local variables.

-Once we will have understood this we will be able to play a little bit with it, and hijack the flow of our program.
+Once we understand this, we will be able to play a bit with it, and hijack the flow of our program.
 Ready?
 Let's start!

 _Note: We will talk only about the user stack, as opposed to the kernel stack_